vlstill/presentations/pds_2018s_b/pres.md

 ### Stateless Model Checking

 - for parallel programs, often in real-world languages
-- originally based on operations (interleaving) semantics
+- originally based on operational (interleaving) semantics
 - explores state space
 - does not store closed set